YerkoPalma/choo-audio/README.md

 Keep in mind that buffer sources are internally stored into an array, and there is always a _current track_.
 If you add nodes, they will be added to the current track.
-If you add a user input source, it will not be stored in the same playlist, so it will never be the current track.
+If you add a user input source, it will not be stored in the same playlist, so it will never be the current track, and will be always playing, unless you manually disconnect it.

 ## Events
 ### `audio:load`
 Emit this to load an audio source.
 You can pass an url (string) or directly pass the [AudioBuffer][AudioBuffer] instance.
-Also you can pass an array of strings or AudioBuffer, if this is the case, when you trigger the `play` event, all of the source will play together, use this if you want to build atmospheric sounds or to mix many audio files into one, later with the `record` events.

 ### `audio:load-complete`
+This event will be fired after a load event, when your buffer is complete loaded.

 ### `audio:get-user-input`
+Emit this to ask for user input.
+When granted, a `user-input` event will be fired.

+### `audio:user-input`
+Fired when the user accepted to grant audio input.
+When this happened, the audio input will be connected to the context destination, and the mediaStream node from the audio graph, will be availaible in the app state through `state.audio.userInput`

 ### `audio:play`
 Emit this to play the current audio track.
-If the current track has more than one source, all of them will be played.
 If already playing it will not do anything.
 Also notice that if the current track were paused, it will restart from the minute it were paused.
-Can optionally get two parameters `time` a float to specify the time from which to start playing, defaults to 0, and `loop` a boolean to set if the track should play again, defaults to true.
+Can optionally get an integer `index` param, used to play a different track from the current one.

 ### `audio:play-all`
 Emit this to play all the tracks loaded.